 Implementing Celery for Async Polling in DSR Pipelines

 Data Subject Request (DSR) fulfillment operates under strict regulatory timelines and zero-tolerance data leakage policies.
 Synchronous polling across fragmented SaaS endpoints, legacy relational stores, and event-driven microservices introduces connection exhaustion, opaque failure states, and unacceptable latency.
-Transitioning to asynchronous execution requires a distributed task framework that treats compliance boundaries as first-class routing constraints rather than afterthoughts.
-Within a mature Cross-System Data Discovery & Sync architecture, Celery provides the execution backbone, but default configurations are fundamentally misaligned with privacy engineering requirements.
+Transitioning to asynchronous execution requires a distributed task framework that treats compliance boundaries as first-class routing constraints.
+Within a mature Cross-System Data Discovery & Sync architecture, Celery provides the execution backbone, but default configurations are misaligned with privacy engineering requirements.
 Production-grade DSR pipelines demand explicit queue isolation, deterministic retry semantics, schema validation, and cryptographic audit trails.

 Step 1: Enforcing Queue Topology & Tenant-Aware Routing

 Celery’s default round-robin routing collapses under DSR workloads where PII classification, data residency mandates, and retention policies dictate execution priority.
-We replace implicit routing with explicit queue declarations bound to dedicated worker pools.
-High-sensitivity extraction tasks route to dsr.pii.critical, while bulk archival synchronization jobs utilize dsr.archive.standard.
-Broker connection pooling and heartbeat intervals are hardened to fifteen-second thresholds, enabling rapid detection of stale workers before they corrupt partial extraction states.
+Replace implicit routing with explicit queue declarations bound to dedicated worker pools.
+High-sensitivity extraction tasks route to dsr.pii.critical, while bulk archival synchronization jobs use dsr.archive.standard.
+Broker heartbeat intervals are hardened to fifteen-second thresholds, enabling rapid detection of stale workers before they corrupt partial extraction states.

 Tenant-aware routing keys guarantee environment isolation.
-By prefixing routing keys with environment and tenant identifiers ({env}.{tenant}.dsr.extract), we enforce strict boundary enforcement that prevents staging payloads from traversing production queues.
+Prefixing routing keys with environment and tenant identifiers ({env}.{tenant}.dsr.extract) enforces strict boundary enforcement that prevents staging payloads from traversing production queues.
 This isolation model directly supports the operational rigor outlined in Async Polling & Queue Management standards, ensuring that compliance testing cycles never trigger accidental data bleed.

 )

-CELERY_TASK_ACKS_LATE = True # Ensure tasks survive worker crashes
+task_acks_late = True # Tasks survive worker crashes

 Step 2: Synchronizing Database Connectors & Timeout Boundaries